Authoritarian Media and Diversionary Threats: Lessons from Thirty Years of Syrian State Discourse. Political Science Research and Methods.

 Do Donor Motives Matter?
-Investigating Perceptions of Foreign Aid in the conflict in Donbas Forthcoming at International Studies Quarterly.
+Investigating Perceptions of Foreign Aid in the conflict in Donbas International Studies Quarterly.

 With Rachel Myrick and Isaac Webb.